roitraining/kbernetes-onboard/setup/README.md

 activities/demos from cloud shell.
 However, it would be helpful if you could also configure your environment to run the non-containerized application on your laptop.
 This then supports the story of: how do I get from my environment into kubernetes engine.
 (Also, you will not be able to demonstrate the full working app in cloud shell, just individual parts).
+And as a final incentive... if, once you have completed the setup in your project, you clone your copy of the repo to your machine, you will be able to run the demos from there should there be any issues with cloud shell or the code editor.

 Guidance for setting up and running the app locally are at the bottom of this file.
 The backend api is a simple node application using express.
 The frontend is a python3 flask